Dick's Sporting Goods is hiring, sets opening date in Waco

 The nation’s largest sporting goods store, with 715 locations, has created a 45,000-square-foot site within the mall at West Waco Drive and State Highway 6, becoming an anchor with its own outside entrance.

 It is looking to hire 35 full-time and part-time staffers, as well as 25 temporary employees to assist in getting the store open.
-Candidates are asked to visit discksportinggoods.jobs to apply for positions.
 Numbers released Monday do not include management positions.

 The Waco store, like others nationwide, will sell athletic and outdoor apparel and footwear, as well as gear for team sports, golf, fishing and fitness.